Preventive Medicine and Biometrics: Faculty

 Phone: (301) 295-2642

-Michael E. Stevens, Jr. (Mike) is a Commander-select in the Medical Service Corps, US Navy, with an Industrial Hygiene specialty.
+Michael E. Stevens, Jr. (Mike) is currently an active duty Navy Commander serving in the Medical Service Corps as an Industrial Hygiene Officer.
 He began service in the military in 1992, reporting to Ft.
 Leonard Wood, Missouri, for Army Basic Training, with subsequent medical laboratory training at Ft.
 Sam Houston, Texas.
-During his 6 years of honorable service in the Army, he completed tours of duty at the 45th Field Hospital at Camp Darby, Italy, as laboratory non-commissioned officer-in-charge (NCOIC) and as an NCO at Ft.
+During his 6 years of honorable service in the Army, he completed tours of duty at the 45th Field Hospital at Camp Darby, Italy, as laboratory non-commissioned officer-in-charge (NCOIC) and subsequently as an NCO at Ft.
 McClellan Noble Army Hospital in Anniston, Alabama.
-Commander (sel) Stevens received a direct commission into the Navy Medical Service Corps in late 1998, shortly after completion of his Army service.
+Commander Stevens received a direct commission into the Navy Medical Service Corps in late 1998, shortly after completion of his Army service.

-From 2008 to 2011, CDR (sel) Stevens was assigned as environmental health analyst at the National Center for Medical Intelligence at Ft.
+From 2008 to 2011, CDR Stevens was assigned as environmental health analyst at the National Center for Medical Intelligence at Ft.
 Detrick, Maryland, providing predictive force health protection analysis for European, African and Southern Commands, elected officials and policymakers, as well as the Navy SG.
 While at NCMI, he was assigned on temporary duty to U.S. Southern Command as the NCMI Subject Matter Expert covering medical capabilities, infectious disease and environmental health threats and led a team of seasoned analysts in support of Operation UNIFIED RESPONSE in the wake of the January 2010 Haitian Earthquake.
-In September 2011, CDR (sel) Stevens checked aboard USU as an Assistant Professor in the Preventive Medicine and Biometrics Department (Occupational and Environmental Health Science Division).
+In September 2011, CDR Stevens checked onboard USU as an Assistant Professor in the Preventive Medicine and Biometrics Department (Occupational and Environmental Health Science Division).
 He is the analytical instrumentation laboratory manager and is currently major advisor to 3 doctoral candidates and committee member/technical advisor for 3 additional MSPH within the OEHS division.
 He has successfully guided 8 joint service Doctoral and Master's graduates to date.

 Interest areas are developing/evaluating novel sampling and analysis methodologies for chemical compounds of military and occupational health relevance.